 Similar to the Norwood-Hamilton scale, the Ludwig-Savin scale is used to determine the number of grafts required.
 For example, if the patient is experiencing stage I-2, then they will require 250-750 grafts.
 However, if they are experiencing the most advanced stage of hair loss, then they will require 3500-4500 grafts.

-At Longevita, our surgeons closely follow these two scales to ensure that our patients are receiving the right amount of grafts in order to achieve the best possible results in terms of natural coverage and density.
-To find out where on the scale your hair loss sits, book a free face-to-face consultation with a patient expert by calling 0845 5198 948.
+At Longevita, surgeons closely follow these two scales to ensure that our patients are receiving the right amount of grafts in order to achieve the best possible results in terms of natural coverage and density.
+To find out where on the scale your hair loss sits, contact us or call 0845 5198 948.